-Senate Majority Leader Paul Gazelka, R-East Gull Lake, in September.
+Senate Majority Leader Paul Gazelka, R-East Gull Lake.
 Photo by Ricardo Lopez/Minnesota Reformer.

 Senate Republicans have cancelled plans to hold a stand-alone hearing on police accountability measures, the Republican Senate majority leader announced Thursday.

 In the wake of the Brooklyn Center police killing of Daunte Wright, Majority Leader Paul Gazelka, R-East Gull Lake, last week said he was “committed” to holding hearings.

 “We’re committed to having hearings,” he said on April 13.
 “I’m promising to listen to see if something is warranted.”